EPiC Epoxy 100

 - It is impervious to water and moisture

-- Mixed with silica sand it creates a high strength self levelling non-slip Epoxy floor and can achieve a thickness of up to 10mm and coving edges can be trowel or form constructed
+- Mixed with silica sand it creates a high strength self-leveling non-slip Epoxy floor and can achieve a thickness of up to 10mm and coving edges can be trowel or form constructed

 - An attractive floor is achieved by top coating with coloured Nutech EPiC Epoxy 500